AmaranthosIO/amaranthosio.github.io/content/articles/build-a-datacenter/index.md

   - ceph is how we talk to things inside a rack/datacenter/tenant.
 It helps us to partition information more wisely.
   - blocks in `ipfs` are translated as a `block storage device` inside [ceph](/library/ceph)

-Excellent companies can tell you how to build a 'storage system'... they refrain from telling you about how to define things about the information within the storage.
+Excellent companies can tell you how to build a 'storage system' yet they refrain from telling you about how to define things about the information within the storage.
 In fact most of them take great pride in avoiding it.
+We have traditionally modeled all of this after paper processes.

 We are the processes sitting on top of this generic abstracted stuff.
-Most people don't want to learn this hardware stuff to use it.
+We strive eliminate the hierarchical, location based, paper models and embrace instead a well-define system based on [open games](/library/open-games) and [applied category theory](/library/applied-category-theory).
+Most people don't want to learn this math and hardware stuff to use it.
 We just want to know it works.

-You only need to learn the idea behind [n8n](/library/n8n), how we will be using it, and acceptance tests to create business process.
+You only need to learn the idea behind [n8n](/library/n8n), how we will be using it, and [acceptance tests](/library/acceptance-test) to create [business process](/library/business-process).

-We will talk a lot about business process, agile and the 'cone of uncertainty'.
+We will talk a lot about [business process](/library/business-process), [agile](/library/agile) and the [cone of uncertainty](library/cone-of-uncertainty).

-> This is what we directly attack, chaos and uncertainty.
+> This is what we directly attack: [chaos](/library/chaos) and [uncertainty](/library/uncertainty).

 ![science](science.png)